ThatCatDev/Kaimu/docs/src/content/docs/configuration/authentication.md

 4. **Review Scopes**: Only request scopes you need.
 The default `openid email profile` is sufficient for most cases.

 5. **State Expiration**: The default 10-minute state expiration helps prevent CSRF attacks.

+6. **Change JWT_SECRET**: The default secret is insecure.
+Use a strong, random secret in production.

 ## Troubleshooting